bsdlcook/poudriere-notes/SETUP.md

 ### Memcached

-Granted your machine has enough ram to store build cache, using memcached is a great solution to speeding up build times.
-Rather than write the cache to disk you can use both stored cache and in-memory cache.
+Granted, your machine has enough ram to store the build cache, memcached is a great solution to speeding up build times.
+Rather than write the cache to disk, you can use both stored cache and in-memory cache.

 Once again, amend your **poudriere.conf**: